 Hi, it's me again.
 You are apparently in Mesa County.
 There are 3 programs via this website, all of which would

 help you put a floor or foundation under your regular efforts to maintain a reasonably healthy food budget.
 As I see it, being the creative thinkers that you are, you will continue to come up with great means of augmenting your income, but knowing that you have a store of basics put by, could give you a sense of security you might be currently lacking.

 health.mesacounty.us/food/index.cfm will give you information about an emergency food supplement available towards end of April in Grand Junction, a commodity supplement, and the regular food stamp program, which should all be available to you.
-With that as a start, you could build up a small stock of basics, to which you can add as you go along.

 I wonder if you realize what a gift it would be to your family knowing you are in more secure shape.
 I worry about my

 family members when they are in a bind, however short, all the time.
 Wakes me at middle of the night hours.
 God bless you, and do what you need to do.

 I told a grandson once who was trying to take on more than he could handle, that if he just took good care of himself, it was one person less to worry about, and he did just that.
 In life we don't get choices between what we want and don't want very often, it's often choice between what's available and what's available.